-This is a common misconception, but the reality is anyone can sign up to donate life.
+Anyone can sign up to donate life, including members of the LGBTQ+ community.
 A person’s sexual orientation, gender, gender identity or expression does not prevent them from being an organ donor (deceased or living).

 The decision to be a donor is an altruistic and compassionate act.
 We encourage everyone to register, including members of the LGBTQ+ community.

-The eligibility question comes up most frequently regarding sexually-active gay men or others who may have been told that they cannot donate blood products.
-The criteria used to determine which organs can be donated is based on a person’s medical condition at the time of death, and are not the same criteria used to determine who can donate blood.
+The eligibility question comes up most frequently regarding sexually active gay men or others who may have been told that they cannot donate blood products.
+A person’s medical condition at the time of death determines which organs can be donated.
+The criteria are not the same as those used to determine who can donate blood.

 - Eye and tissue donation (bone, skin, heart valves, etc.) are regulated by the Food and Drug Association (FDA), just like blood donation.

-Likewise, a person’s sexual orientation, gender, gender identity or expression have no determination over whether they receive an organ transplant.
-Anyone can receive a transplant who needs one as long as they are evaluated by a transplant center and determined to be fit to go through the transplant process and take good care of their lifesaving organ after their transplant.
+Likewise, a person’s sexual orientation, gender, gender identity or expression have no bearing on whether they receive an organ transplant.
+Anyone can receive a transplant who needs one as long as they are evaluated by a transplant center, determined to be fit to go through the process and take good care of their lifesaving organ after their transplant.